shashwatsaini/REDACT/README.md

 - **Text**: The agent for all text-based redaction is based on a [custom fine-tuned DeBERTa LLM](https://huggingface.co/lakshyakh93/deberta_finetuned_pii), on token classification into 116 categories, for extracting PII.
 - **PDFs**: Uses Azure Document Intelligence Read API (OCR), that returns text and bounding boxes.
 The extracted text is then run through the agent, and redaction marks are drawn on the files.
 - **Images**: Similar to PDFs, uses Azure Document Intelligence followed by the agent to redact text.
 Faces are redacted in images using YOLO (You-Only-Look-Once) v8.
+- **Audio**: Uses Azure Speech's Fast Transcription (Speech-to-Text) API, followed by the agent that selects the text to be redacted.
 - **Videos**: Uses Azure Video Indexer API to redact faces found in videos.
 - **Degrees of Redaction**: Three degrees of redaction are provided wherever the agent is used, that is, for text, PDFs, and images.
 This works by separating the 116 supported categories into three groups.
 - **Model Training**:The agent can be further fine-tuned, using previously classified data, that is logged via Django Models.
-- **Content Safety**: Implemented through Azure Content Safety that blocks text, PDFs, and images with hate, self-harm, sexual content, and violence.
+- **Content Safety**: Implemented through Azure Content Safety that blocks text, PDFs, images, and audio with hate, self-harm, sexual content, and violence.
 - **Guardrails**: Includes simple guardrails for always redacting proper nouns (through NLTK), numbers, URLs, and emails.
 - **Process Overview**: The frontend showcases the process overview that achieved the redaction.
 This portrays the various roles played by the agent and the guardrails.
 - **Other enhancements**: The user can enter regex patterns and a custom list of words to be redacted.

 ## Future Updates

-- **Audio Redaction**: Implement via text-to-speech models, followed by redaction through the agent.
 - **Content Safety for Videos**
 - **Threaded processes for redaction services**
 - **API services**